rajewsky-lab/openst/openst_wiki/docs/experimental.md

 ### 3.1 Tissue sectioning

-!!!
-Before starting
+!!! note "Before starting"

     Place the OCT-mounted fresh frozen tissue in a cryostat for 20 minutes at the selected cutting temperature (adjusted according to tissue).
 Place the capture areas at room temperature.

-!!!
-Before starting
+!!! note "Before starting"

     Pre-cool 100% methanol at -20°C for subsequent fixation step.

 !!!
 Tip

     Trim the excess OCT surrounding the tissue to prevent folding of OCT under or over the tissue.

 !!!
 Warning